kvnandula04/graph-plotter-notion/README.md

 # Sidenotes
 You must make sure that you're logged in on Notion web for this to work.

 You must allow editing for your Notion page.

+There must be 2 columns(case sensitive) for this to work:
+1) Title - The date in the format Day + Month (For example, '6 June').
+2) Screen Time - The screen time that you'd like to plot, in minutes.

 Let me know if you have any issues.